EC puts Malta’s GDP growth at 6.2% in 2018

 The economic forecast describes picking up domestic demand replacing net exports, hence becoming the primary driver of growth as of Q2 2018.
 The EC talks about a “buoyant private consumption”, which they believe reflects strong employment growth, increasing disposable income and a massive accumulation of savings in the past years.

-The forecast also mentions that the country’s export growth slowed due to a weaker external environment, as well as a decrease in goods export, while imports started recovering due to domestic demand.
+The forecast also mentions that the country’s export growth slowed due to a weaker external environment, as well as a decrease in goods export, while imports started recovering due to strong domestic demand.

 “I am impressed by the European Commission’s forecast which, has once again, revised its forecast for our economy against a weaker external environment upwards,” says Minister for Finance Edward Scicluna, according to a press release issued by the Department of Information of the Maltese government on Thursday.
 “The Commission has downgraded the Eurozone’s economic forecast amid Brexit and trade tensions,” the minister adds.